 What Are The Benefits of Accelerated Depreciation

-Accelerated Depreciation is an accounting practice that allows the owner of an asset to depreciate the asset more quickly by using a shorter period of depreciation than the traditional straight-line method.
+Accelerated Depreciation is an accounting method that allows the owner of an asset to depreciate the asset more quickly by using a shorter period of depreciation than the traditional straight-line method.
 The Internal Revenue Service (IRS) allows building owners this opportunity for accelerated depreciation by utilizing the Modified Accelerated Cost Recovery System (MACRS) to depreciate certain land improvements and personal property over shorter life than 39 or 27.5 years.
 Certain land improvements can be depreciated over 15 years at a 150% declining balance, with certain personal property depreciated over 7 or 5 years at a 200% declining balance.

 How Can Accelerated Depreciation Help My Business?

 By using accelerated depreciation, an asset with a tax basis may now be written off more quickly.
 By doing this, a businesses’ taxable income can be reduced, and businesses can use those tax savings to invest back into their business.
 In order to appropriately accelerate the depreciation of your assets, property owners will need a cost segregation study.
-These studies should be performed by professionals with construction, engineering, and appraisal experience to correctly segregate the costs of your assets into either 5, 7, 15, 27.5 or 39-year lives.
+These studies should be performed by professionals with construction, engineering, and tax experience to correctly segregate the costs of your assets into either 5, 7, 15, 27.5 or 39-year lives.

 Advantages of Accelerated Depreciation